-If you have a digital certificate, the Modelo 720 can be done online, if not a manual for can be completed and submitted in person at Hacienda.
+If you have a digital certificate, the Modelo 720 can be done online, if not, a manual form can be completed and submitted in person at Hacienda.
 Lawyers and accountants in Spain often complete the Modelo 720 for their clients.
 We recommend that expats consult a suitably qualified professional who is versed in both financial and tax matters, in both Spain and their home country, before completing the Modelo 720.

 If you need help preparing and submitting your Modelo 720, we offer a service to do this for you.
 Overseas Assets Declaration – Made Easy